All appointments are currently online

 If you are unsure which therapist would be the best match for your situation, we recommend that you come along for an Initial Consultation first of all, to talk things through with one of our directors, Elliot Davis, Robert Rees, or Sarah Paton Briggs.
 This way, you can receive input on how therapy can help in your particular circumstances, as well as guidance on which therapist might be a good match for your particular needs.
 Initial Consultations are suitable for individual clients or for couple therapy.
 Robert, Elliot, and Sarah each work with individuals or couples.

 To book an appointment with Dr James Kustow, please click here for details of how to contact his secretary.
-Dr Kustow’s clinic is at 127 Harley Street, (not at The Grove).
+Appointments with Dr Kustow cannot be booked online.

 Private health insurance